Intel-bigdata/OAP/oap-cache/oap/docs/Advanced-Configuration.md

 | Suggest using 2 executors one node to keep aligned with PMem paths and numa nodes number. | Suggest using 2 executors one node to keep aligned with PMem paths and numa nodes number. | Suggest using 2 executors one node to keep aligned with PMem paths and numa nodes number. | Node-level cache so there are no limitation for executor number. |
 | Cache data cleaned once executors exited. | Cache data cleaned once executors exited. | Cache data cleaned once executors exited. | No data loss when executors exit thus is friendly to dynamic allocation.
 But currently it has performance overhead than other cache solutions. |

+- We have provided a Conda package which will automatically install most dependencies, you can refer to [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md) for more information.
+If you have finished [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md), you needn't  install Menkind ,Vmemcache and Plasma.

 - For cache solution `guava/noevict`, make sure [Memkind](https://github.com/memkind/memkind/tree/v1.10.1-rc2) library installed on every cluster worker node.
 Compile Memkind based on your system or directly place our pre-built binary of [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.2-spark-3.0.0/libmemkind.so.0) for x86_64 bit CentOS Linux in the `/lib64/`directory of each worker node in cluster.
 Build and install step can refer to [build and install memkind](./Developer-Guide.md#build-and-install-memkind)